AmadeusITGroup/AgnosUI/docs/01-Headless/00-Introduction.md

 <Rating value="{2}" />
 ```

 `props` may also include functions beginning with `on...`.
 These are specific methods called when a prop changes.
-For instance, in the rating widget, you can provide the `onRatingChange` method to be invoked every time the rating value changes, with the new value.
+For instance, in the rating component, you can provide the `onRatingChange` method to be invoked every time the rating value changes, with the new value.

 > - Every `prop` comes with a default value.
 > - In all supported frameworks, these default prop values are customizable at any level within the component subtrees.
 The method of injecting these configurations is specific to the framework overseeing these component trees.
 Additional details can be found on [the dedicated page](01-Configuration.md).

 ### patch

-The `patch` function receives a partial of the props parameters, allowing modification of the initial props provided to the widget.
+The `patch` function receives a partial of the props parameters, allowing modification of the initial props provided to the component.

 ### stores

-List of Tansu stores showing the widget's current state.
+List of Tansu stores showing the component's current state.

-or example, in a rating widget, you'll find stores such as `rating$` and `visibleRating$`.
+or example, in a rating component, you'll find stores such as `rating$` and `visibleRating$`.

 - `rating$`: holds the current numeric value of the rating.